-This webpage provides information for the 20th Heidelberg Summer School on the topic of
+This page provides information for the 21st Heidelberg Summer School, topic is

-The 20th Heidelberg Summer School takes place September 8-12, 2025, in the "Mathematikon", more specifically in the Institute for Computer Science, IWR, address "Im Neuenheimer Feld 205" (or "INF 205"), seminar rooms A-C (ground floor).
+The 21th Heidelberg Summer School will take place September 14-18, 2026, in the "Mathematikon", more specifically in the Institute for Computer Science, IWR, address "Im Neuenheimer Feld 205" (or "INF 205"), seminar rooms A-C (ground floor).

 Organization: